postcss/autoprefixer/README.md

 * `last n versions` is last versions for each browser.
 Like “last 2 versions” [strategy](http://support.google.com/a/bin/answer.py?answer=33864) in Google.
+* `last n ff versions` is last versions of Firefox.
 * `> n%` is browser versions, selected by global usage statistics.
 * `ff > 20` and `ff >= 20` is Firefox versions newer, that 20.
 * `none` don’t set any browsers to clean CSS from any vendor prefixes.